 - Activities that require whole class effort

-The teacher in the role of expert is the most passive role of teaching.
-In this approach the “sage on the stage” has become the “wise guy on the side.”
+The teacher in the role of the expert is the most passive role of teaching.
+In this approach, the “sage on the stage” has become the “wise guy on the side.”
 The teacher is available to help the students but refrains from offering support until the students ask for help.